elec327/elec327.github.io/lab2/index.md

 update command?
 (Hint: the right answer does not involve changing `TA0CTL`.)
 What would happen to your program if you forgot to initialize the register in your main function and only modified it in the ISR?

+13. In the timer ISR that you're given in the skeleton code, what is the purpose of this line of code: `__bic_SR_register_on_exit(LPM0_bits);`?
+Where is the code for this function found?

+14. In the pin IO ISR that you're given in the skeleton code, what is the purpose of this line of code: `__bis_SR_register_on_exit(LPM4_bits + GIE);`?
+In particular, why is the `GIE` bit needed here, whereas it wasn't for the timer interrupt?

+15. In the pin IO ISR that you're given in the skeleton code, what is the purpose of this line of code: `P1IFG &= ~BIT2;` Why is it needed for this ISR, but not the timer module one?
 {: class="questions" start="9"}

 **Save your code as `pendant.c`.
 You will need to demonstrate your device running and walk